 When it comes to your moods, decisions and behaviour, the brain in your head is not the only one doing the thinking

 This was the message from CSP fellow Dr Mick Thacker, director of the ‘Pain: Science and Society’ MSc course at King’s College London.
-Giving a keynote lecture, Dr Thacker advised delegates to move away from purely mechanical-based therapies for back … Continue reading

 The brain drain is real.
 There is a network of previously unrecognised vessels that rid the brain of unwanted extracellular fluids and other substances, including amyloid-beta – a peptide that accumulates in the brain of people with Alzheimer’s.
 The new discovery looks set to add to our understanding of the disease.

 Jeffrey Iliff at the University of Rochester Medical Centre, New York, and his colleagues, were intrigued by the fact that there are no obvious lymphatic vessels in the brain.
 Among other things, the lymphatic system removes waste interstitial fluids from body tissue.

 “It seemed strange that such an important and active organ wouldn’t have a specialised waste-removal system,” says Iliff.